Republican Party of American Samoa: History

 The Republican Party of American Samoa was officially organized in 1985.

 In the 2014 elections, Radewagen was elected as American Samoa's Delegate to Congress.
 After having served fourteen consecutive terms in Washington, DC, Democrat Eni Faleomavaega lost his reelection bid to Republican Aumua Amata during the 2014 American Samoan general election.
 She won reelection in 2016 with 75.4%, and won reelection with 83.3% of the votes in a three-way race in 2018.

 In 2015, the Republican Party of American Samoa party criticized the Democratic National Committee for asking its then vice-chair Tulsi Gabbard, who was born in American Samoa, not to attend a presidential primary debate in Nevada.
 The Republican Party of American Samoa also planned to invite Gabbard to their next Republican primary debate.

+In the 2024 elections, Pula Nikolao Pula was elected as the Governor of American Samoa.
+After having served a single term as governor, incumbent Democrat Lemanu Peleti Mauga lost his reelection bid to challenger Pula Nikolao Pula during the 2024 American Samoan general election.
+Because no candidate captured a majority in the initial three-way race on November 5, 2024, the contest advanced to a runoff two weeks later.
+Pula won the runoff election on November 19, 2024, with 59.8% of the total votes to decisively unseat the incumbent administration by nearly 20 percentage points, thus giving Republicans a trifecta in the territory.